Mark-W-Miller/StellarSwarm/README.md

 ## Layout

-- `index.html` mounts a `#stage` container with a 3D div and a 2D canvas stacked over it.
+- `index.html` mounts `#stage` with stacked 3D/2D canvases.
-- `src/main.js` wires the canvases, sizes them to the viewport, and draws a placeholder overlay.
-- `src/ui/board3d.js` owns the Three.js scene/loop; currently a cube + grid to keep the pipeline live.
+- `src/main.ts` initializes Three.js, the camera controller, the arena asset, and the sim loop.
+- `src/camera.ts` handles drag rotation, scroll zoom, and arrow-key panning; exposes the view target.
+- `src/model/arenaModel.ts` holds the arena data for the game engine.
+- `src/assets/arenaAsset.ts` draws only the arena bounding box from the model.
+- `src/sim.ts` runs the tick loop.
+- `src/settings.json` holds constants (arena size, camera speeds/ranges).
-- `src/style.css` forces the stage to fill the viewport and layer the canvases.
+- `src/style.css` fills the viewport and layers canvases.

-Swap the cube for your own scene and draw whatever 2D HUD you need on `#stage-2d`.
+## Defaults

+- Arena size: 1000 × 1000 on the ground plane.
+- Camera: starts offset with drag-rotate, scroll zoom, and arrow-key pan.
+- Overlay: small orange cross at the view center target.

+Extend the sim loop and replace the arenaAsset with your actual game geometry as you build systems.